 Hey guys, two options for easy waffles here, one is made with butter and the other way is using oil instead.
 Using butter gives a richer dough but using oil makes it much lighter and crispy.
 The recipe is exactly the same, just a simple choice of butter (does add richness to the taste) or oil.
 I can highly recommend using oil for an even easier method (no melting involved) and also a lighter, fluffier batter.

 - 1/4 tsp salt

 - 1/2 tsp vanilla extract or vanilla bean paste

 - 60 g unsalted butter, melted and cooled slightly (you can microwave for about 20-30 seconds for this)

 Turn your waffle maker on to heat.
 I actually don’t have a plug in waffle maker.
 I use a cast iron stove top one that I loooove.
 If you have a stove top one, you will need to flip it every so often to ensure each side browns properly (the inside will cook but one side will be very pale if you don’t flip).

 In a large bowl, sieve the flour, baking powder, sugar and salt together.
 Sieving helps the waffle feel lighter and fluffier.
 Make a well in the centre of the flour.

-Pour this into the centre of the flour well and add the melted butter.
 Whisk together until there are no lumps, about 1 minute.

 Using a large spoon or measure (I use a half cup measure), pour the batter into the waffle iron.